Janet Mock talks making history with ‘Pose’ directorial debut

 - FX

 Janet Mock made history last Sunday.
-Mock had her directorial debut with the sixth episode of Pose, titled “Love is the Message,” and became the first woman of color to helm an episode of television.
+Mock had her directorial debut with the sixth episode of Pose, titled “Love is the Message,” and became the first trans woman of color to helm an episode of television.
 The episode is an exemplary hour of television, written by Mock and co-creator Ryan Murphy, with an awards-level performance by star Billy Porter, who plays Pray Tell.
 But it’s even all the more impressive knowing that this is Mock’s first time behind the camera.

 With only two episodes of Pose remaining in season one, EW talked to Mock, a writer/producer on the series, about her crowning achievement and the recent season two renewal.